OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/work_item/README.md

 <img src="../../assets/QAChecklist.png" alt="Open in Adaptive Card Designer" />

-## Resources & Tools
+## Resources & Tools ##

 * **Learn**: For complete details on how to design and build adaptive cards for your Teams app, visit the Microsoft Teams Learn website pages on  [Design Adaptive Cards for Your Teams App](https://learn.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/design-effective-cards?tabs=design) and [Build Cards](https://learn.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/what-are-cards) (You can use the [schema explorer](https://adaptivecards.io/explorer/) to learn about the structure and options of each element.

 * **Design**: Our tools can help you learn Teams patterns and design apps and cards.

   * Design Teams apps and cards with the [The Microsoft Teams UI Kit](https://www.figma.com/community/file/916836509871353159), which has core components, templates, and best practices.

-  * Find Microsoft icons from [IconCloud](https://iconcloud.design/browse/Fluent%20System%20Library/Fluent%20Regular) or the [Fluent 2 Iconography site](https://fluent2.microsoft.design/iconography) and modify them to to use in your cards (you'll need to save them out as pngs while we work on building in Fluent icon support).
+  * Fluent icons are pre-built into the Designer and support both light and dark modes.
+You can choose from thousands of ready-to-use icons and select from a set of predefined colors.
+For more Fluent icon resources, check out [IconCloud](https://iconcloud.design/browse/Fluent%20System%20Library/Fluent%20Regular) or the [Fluent 2 Iconography site](https://fluent2.microsoft.design/iconography). <B>NOTE:</B> If you'd like to create custom icons, they should be saved as .pngs (export at 2x) and colored to ensure they look good in both light and dark modes.

 * **Build**: Edit, build, preview, and test cards with our Teams Development Portal [Adaptive Card Designer](https://dev.teams.microsoft.com/cards).

 </p>